elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/flyweight-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Flyweight pattern gets classified as a Structural design pattern.
+      <strong>Interview Response:</strong> The Flyweight pattern belongs to the structural pattern family, which is concerned with the composition of classes and objects to form larger structures.
     </div>
   </div>
 </details>